 - After a banner year in 2021, the rate-hiking cycle of 2022-2023 triggered a sharp slowdown in global dealmaking.
-IPO and M&A volumes fell as financial conditions tightened (left chart), creating a slow-moving credit crunch in private equity as exits stalled. - 2025 marked a clear turning point in dealmaking, with lower rates reopening the IPO window and lifting M&A activity (right chart). - Entering 2026, we expect the central tenets of our economic view - strong growth, easier financial conditions, and greater liquidity, aided by lighter bank capital requirements - to further support deal flow.
+IPO and M&A volumes fell as financial conditions tightened (left chart), creating a slow-moving credit crunch in private equity as exits stalled. - 2025 marked a clear turning point in dealmaking - a trend that has continued into the beginning of 2026 - with lower rates reopening the IPO window and lifting M&A activity (right chart).
+Strong growth, easy financial conditions, and greater liquidity, aided by lighter bank capital requirements will further support deal flow through throughout this year.

-- Private equity activity should strengthen as lower rates bolster valuations, setting the stage for broader deal flow.
+- Public equity has performed well in recent years, despite higher rates and inflation.
+Improving deal flow provides a pathway for private assets to catch up.
+In particular, private equity activity should strengthen as lower rates bolster valuations, setting the stage for broader deal flow.
 Combined with rising M&A momentum, the private equity "flywheel" of exits, fundraising, and new deals is likely to continue to accelerate.